Beto da Silva

-Luiz Humberto "Beto" da Silva Silva (born 28 December 1996) is a Peruvian footballer who plays as a forward for the club Club Deportivo Universidad César Vallejo and the Peru national team.
+Luiz Humberto da Silva Silva (born 28 December 1996), better known as Beto da Silva, is a Peruvian footballer who plays as a forward for the club Cienciano.

 Club career

 Youth career

 Da Silva was born in Lima, Peru, to a Brazilian father and a Peruvian mother.
 At the age of six, his family moved to Porto Alegre, Brazil, where he began playing for Internacional and later moving to Grêmio.
 In 2010, he moved back to Peru, where he had brief spells at Universitario and Universidad San Martín before joining Sporting Cristal youth team in 2011.

 Sporting Cristal

 Da Silva made his professional debut for Sporting Cristal on 19 June 2013, aged 16, in a derby match against Alianza Lima for the Torneo Descentralizado.
 On 30 August 2014, he scored his first professional goal, against Los Caimanes.
 He ended up the 2014 season with 2 goals in 14 matches, as Sporting Cristal finished as league champions.
 In the following year, he managed to score more 6 goals in 21 matches.